Difficult-Groups Made Easier

 Donna Rae has experience with many challenging groups.
 She is a consultant with thirty years of experience working with groups.

-Schefert is the owner of Leadership Tools, a consulting group focused on facilitation, strategic planning, and training.
+Scheffert is the owner of Leadership Tools, a consulting group focused on facilitation, strategic planning, and training.

-Read more from Donna Rae Scheffert on the Washington Times Communities and at Online-Leadership-Tools.
 She can also be found on LinkedIn and Twitter.

 -Format rules for speakers-inform your speakers about your civility and time goals; share how you are going to monitor time as well as inappropriate comments